 I’m seeing that what you might call, “the international expat grapevine,” is very tight, and though friends of friends I’ve slowly been developing friendships with other American expat girls who have Indian significant others.
 I sent a message to one of them who has had more on-field experience than me, and this is what she responded:

 ‘1) it’s not your imagination about relationships (here) being on the surface — people here are very insecure and Indian women are not discreet about each other’s “heart issues” and gossiping is rampant

 2) spiritual warfare is ramped up and the opposer knows just how to amplify the intensity of the acculturation and discourage you from the calling on your life

 Actually, during those episodes I really learned what it meant to be the friend of God.
 Jesus is a friend, but I don’t think up until I experienced that level of loneliness that I knew what it meant to be His.

 Her message reminded me of before I was engaged to Amith.
-I felt lonely and desperately wanted a husband, and I had to learn to find my fulfilment for a husband from Jesus.
-Likewise, I must learn to find my fulfilment for friendship from Him as well.
+I felt lonely and desperately wanted a husband, and I had to learn to find my fulfillment for a husband from Jesus.
+Likewise, I must learn to find my fulfillment for friendship from Him as well.